conan-io/cmake-conan/README.md

 CMake dependency provider for the Conan C and C++ package manager.

-> :warning: **Compatibility with Conan 2.0**: compatibility with Conan 2.0 is currently **experimental** and may have some limitations, and is subject to change, please read below.
+> :warning: **Compatibility with Conan 2.0**: integration with Conan 2.0 is currently **experimental**, may have some limitations, and is subject to change, please read below.
 The code in this branch only supports Conan 2.0.2 and ablove - if you need Conan 1.x please check the `develop` branch.

 ## Quickstart with Conan 2.0